min2ha/ukwa-site/content/target/53373/index.en.md

   "subject": "UK General Election 2017"
 }

-# Alliance for Inclusive Education (ALLFIE): ALLFIE's Manifesto for Inclusive Education

 Manifesto seeks to secure political commitment to inclusive education, as a right, for all disabled learners.